foundriesio/docs/source/getting-started/git-config/index.rst

 .. tip::

-   You can also use ``git config --list`` to show you the current state of the global git configuration, in which ``source.foundries.io`` should be referenced along with your access token, represented as a base64 string.
+   You can also use ``git config --list`` to show you the current state of the global Git configuration, in which ``source.foundries.io`` should be referenced along with your access token, represented as a base64 string.

 .. todo::